microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/alert_get.md

 ## Response

-If successful, this method returns a `200 OK` response code and [Alert](../resources/alert.md) object in the response body.
+If successful, this method returns a `200 OK` response code and an [alert](../resources/alert.md) object in the response body.

 ## Example